Sorry folks.. shameless Youtube channel plug ..

 Sent from my Nexus 5X using Tapatalk

 I've only ever had serious kickback once, that was when I was ripping down a sheet of Celotex awkwardly by myself.
 Luckily the sheet had so little mass and soft material that I could handle it while the saw had its way with it.
-Although it does make you think what if it was a sheet of harder plywood, I probably would've ended up on my buttocks with a mouth full of plywood.
+Although it does make you think what if it was a sheet of harder plywood, I probably would've ended up on my arse with a mouth full of plywood.

 The other day I had a nasty shootback on the TS where I was cutting an angle around a window that needed to fit into a tapered hole, since there wasn't anyone around at the time I wasn't even attempting to recover the pieces between the blade and the fence and was letting them slip their own way out, 3 out of 4 just gently slid backward off the saw and the fourth and final one decided to pinch itself on the blade and it was thrown 10ft and went THROUGH a piece of 12mm OSB and went another 10ft after that!
 The piece was around 20mm x 55mm tapering to nothing from the 20mm.
 I for one wouldn't want to be hit by that!